ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 ---

 ## How to Setup and Configure 5G Servers
+In this section you get an overview of the different settings used to configure your Arm server.

 ### Firmware Maintenance

 The BIOS (Basic Input/Output System) firmware impacts some of the functionality and performance of the server.
 So it is important to sign up for firmware updates from your server vendors.

 ### How to update firmware
+Lets look at the different ways you can update the firmware on your server.

 #### Via Web UI (User Interface)